What the AI productivity step-function looks like — and the substrate that produced it

 Harness engineering became the dominant frame.
 Across Anthropic's three-agent harness, Google Scion's multi-agent hypervisor, MongoDB's platform metalayer, and Claude Code's reframing as "programmable runtime with 22 lifecycle events," the industry converged on a single sentence: "if you're not the model, you're the harness."
 Production rejected unconstrained swarms.
 The winning shape is bounded deterministic workflows with phase-gating — Plan-Execute-Verify loops, hard circuit breakers, human-on-the-loop.
 The numbers: 65% of enterprise AI failures trace to harness defects — context drift, schema misalignment, state degradation — not reasoning gaps.

 Prompt engineering got renamed context engineering.
-Karpathy named it in June 2025 (the post that started it).
+Karpathy named it in June 2025.
 Anthropic formalized it.
-Context windows have n² attention scarcity → larger contexts mean worse recall, a phenomenon the field calls context rot.
+Context windows have n² attention scarcity — larger contexts mean worse recall, the field calls it context rot.
 The frontier moved from "stuff more in" to managed filesystem-like environments with explicit write/promote/retrieve/compress/forget operations.
 Mem0, Memory-R1, Mem-α, EverMemOS — each treats memory as a managed lifecycle, not a passive store.
 Gartner: by 2027, 80% of AI failures will be poor context management.

 bstack is a portable harness metalayer.
-Nine irreducible primitives that turn any agent-driven workspace into a self-operating system.
+Eleven irreducible primitives that turn any agent-driven workspace into a self-operating system.

 It's not a framework.
 It's not a SaaS.
 It's a curated set of skills you npx skills add broomva/bstack into your Claude Code, Codex, Gemini CLI, OpenCode, or any of the 50+ agent CLIs the skills ecosystem supports.
 Each primitive is a small, opinionated piece of substrate: a hook, a script, a reflexive rule, or a configuration block.
 Each one closes a specific failure mode that would otherwise drift into entropy across an unsupervised session.

-The nine primitives compose into one autonomous development loop:
+The eleven primitives compose into one autonomous development loop:

 # Primitive Closes the failure mode Mechanism